DevExpress/aspnet-documentmanagement-bestpractices/README.md

 This repository stores a project that demonstrates best practices of using the DevExpress ASP.NET [File Manager](https://docs.devexpress.com/AspNet/14829/asp.net-webforms-controls/file-management), [Panel](https://docs.devexpress.com/AspNet/14778/asp.net-webforms-controls/site-navigation-and-layout/panel-overview),  [Spreadsheet](https://docs.devexpress.com/AspNet/16157/asp.net-webforms-controls/spreadsheet), and [Rich Text Editor](https://docs.devexpress.com/AspNet/17721/asp.net-webforms-controls/rich-text-editor).
 These controls are used to implement a responsive web application for managing office documents and media files (*.docx, *.xlsx, *.jpg, etc.).

-You can download this repository and run it on your machine, click the QR code below to open the [online demo](https://demos.devexpress.com/BestPractices/DocumentManagementDemo/), or scan the code to execute the demo application on your mobile device.
-You will need to have DevExpress ASP.NET controls installed starting from **18.1** version in order to load and compile the solution.
-You can download the installer from the [DevExpress website](https://devexpress.com).
+Click or scan the QR code below to open the [online example](https://demos.devexpress.com/BestPractices/DocumentManagementDemo/) and experience the demo on your desktop or your mobile device.

 [![QRCode](http://chart.apis.google.com/chart?choe=UTF-8&chld=H&cht=qr&chs=250x250&chl=https://demos.devexpress.com/BestPractices/DocumentManagementDemo/)](https://demos.devexpress.com/BestPractices/DocumentManagementDemo/)

+Download this repository and run it on your machine (details below).
+This sample app requires DevExpress ASP.NET controls (v18.1 or higher).
+Download the latest installer from the <a href="https://devexpress.com/" target="_blank">DevExpress website</a>.

 This README file describes the functionality of the web application stored in this repository.
 You also can refer to [topics](#conceptual-topics) listed at the end of this README.
 These topics describe the application's features and how they were implemented with comments to the source code.